Our Students, Your Health

 The current health pandemic reminds us how vital frontline health care professionals are for ourselves, our loved ones and our communities.

-We celebrate our graduates working on the frontlines as health care heroes, but want you to know there are other ways you too can be a health care hero.
+We celebrate our graduates working on the frontlines as health care heroes, but want you to know there are other ways you too can be a hero for health care.

 With support from donors like you, we can prepare for our upcoming health care challenges, whatever they may be, while continuing a tradition of quality care in our hospitals, seniors’ homes and rehab settings.

 We are offering physically-distant tours of the Centre so you can see first-hand how a collaborative space with modern labs for each program will benefit our students and community's health.

 See how people like you are making a difference